loporrit/SelfHosting/Mare/README.md

 It may be possible to take advantage of fast HDD arrays as *cold storage*, or use a hybrid array using SSDs as a caching layer, but it may be better to simply rely on users needing to re-upload files more often than to try to make use of HDDs.

 You should *not* run the service through CloudFlare, as it violates their terms of service and is very likely to show suspiciously high network transfer.
+They also restrict the number of concurrent websocket connections for free users.

 You should also have a domain name that you can rely on to keep for many years.
 This will be used to connect to your server and it is not possible to change it later.

 For example, if you register the domain `example.sync`, you will connect to your service using: `wss://example.sync`

+**Mare Warning:** in particular, you may wish to use a sub-domain, not your primary domain, so that you are free to use Cloudflare or another CDN for your primary website.

 ## 1. Install required software: nginx, Redis, and PostgreSQL